Synonym(s): Firefish, Zebrafish, Ornate Butterfly-Cod, Turkeyfish

 History: It is speculated that the Red Lionfish was introduced to United States waters sometime in the late 1980s or early 1990s.
 One hypothesized path of introduction was during Hurricane Andrew, which is thought to have destroyed an aquarium, releasing its contents that were washed away into the ocean.
 However, the level of genetic diversity among the lionfish across its current introduced range indicates that this was certainly not the sole source of the fish.

 The most probable method of introduction is via the aquarium trade; owners often dump unwanted pets into the ocean when they become too large or expensive to keep any longer.
 Releasing lionfish and other aquarium fish, animals and plants can cause incredible destruction.
-Find out more here and here.
+Find out more here and Never Dump Your Tank.

 U.S. Habitat: Red Lionfish prefer to live near reefs in depths between 10-175m.
 Red Lionfish like all others in the Scorpionfish family camouflage themselves at the reef bottom.
 Their brilliant colors allows them to both stand out and warn others of their toxicity.